So David went out wherever Saul sent him, and prospered; (18:5).

 When my son was about twelve years old, we were driving through a beautifully affluent neighborhood when my son announced, “Mom, you should be rich.”
 I knew his little heart desired his momma to enjoy the blessings wealth appears to bring.
 My reply came quickly, “Son, I’m the richest woman I know.”

-But today, in 1 Samuel 18, I realized my answer to my son was inspired by the abundance of God’s good gifts: my salvation, my family, our ministry, health, friends, and countless other blessings.
+My answer to my son was inspired by the abundance of God’s good gifts I daily enjoyed: my salvation, my family, our ministry, health, friends, and countless other blessings.
+But today, in 1 Samuel 18, I saw the Prosperity of His Presence prevailing over His presents He so graciously bestows.

-But today, in His Word, I saw a glimpse of true wealth, and it is not in His gifts, as generous and wonderful as they are.
+And today, in His Word, I received a greater understanding of true wealth; and it is not in His gifts, as generous and wonderful as they are.
 True prosperity is what David knew and experienced; the LORD was with him.
 David prospered because he knew His Presence; and the LORD has provided the way we too can know and experience Him.

-The Lord, rich in mercy, has lavished His grace and kindness on us that we would be saved to know the Prosperity of His Presence.
+The Lord, rich in mercy, has lavished His grace and kindness upon us that we would be saved to know the Prosperity of His Presence.

 Whom have I in heaven but You?